benitolopez/hotel-datepicker/README.md

 ### container

 - Type: `Element`
-- Default: ``
+- Default: `''`

-A element for putting the datepicker.
+An element for putting the datepicker.
 If not set, the datepicker will be appended to the parent of the input.

 ### duration